MahdiBenYahia/PI_Project/README.md

 ## Data Preparation

-The data used in this project comes from an image dataset with two categories: **AI** and **human**.
-The images are divided into training and test sets.
+The data used in this project comes from an image dataset containing two categories: **AI** and **Human**.
+The images are split into training and testing sets.

-### Splitting the Data into Training and Test Sets
+### Train/Test Split

-The data is divided into two sets:
+The dataset is divided into two main subsets:
 1. **Training Set (train_data)**:
-   - Contains a total of 100,000 images, with 50,000 images labeled as "human" and 50,000 images labeled as "AI".
+   - Contains 100,000 images: 50,000 labeled as "human" and 50,000 labeled as "AI".
-2. **Test Set (test_data)**:
+2. **Testing Set (test_data)**:
-   - Contains a total of 30,000 images, with 10,000 images labeled as "human" and 20,000 images labeled as "AI".
+   - Contains 30,000 images: 10,000 labeled as "human" and 20,000 labeled as "AI".

 ### Data Augmentation

-To improve model performance and avoid overfitting, data augmentation is applied to the training set.
-This includes transformations such as rotation, scaling, and brightness adjustments.
-Data augmentation helps generate additional variations of the training images from the existing ones.
+To improve model performance and prevent overfitting, data augmentation is applied to the training set.
+This includes transformations such as rotation, scaling, and brightness adjustment.
+Augmentation increases the diversity of training examples by generating additional image variations from existing samples.

 ## Models and Results

-Here is a summary table of the models used in this project, along with their architectures and performance in terms of accuracy, precision, and recall for both the training (Train) and test (Test) sets:
+The table below summarizes the models used in this project along with their architectures and performance metrics in terms of accuracy, precision, and recall for both training and testing:

 | Architecture          | Train Accuracy | Test Accuracy | Train Precision | Test Precision | Train Recall | Test Recall |
 |-----------------------|----------------|---------------|-----------------|----------------|--------------|-------------|